GoogleChrome/web.dev/src/site/content/en/blog/building-a-breadcrumbs-component/index.md

   muted="true"
 %}

-This breadcrumb component should enable users to move throughout this information hierarchy; jumping branches and traversing pages with speed and accuracy.
+This breadcrumb component should enable users to move through this information hierarchy; jumping branches and selecting pages with speed and accuracy.

 {% Video